jaudanafzal/AR-App/README.md

 APK Installation :
 Because the project is in APK-form the first thing to do is to download it from the file-sharing site but before you download it you need to make sure that third-party apps are allowed in your phone by going to: Settings > Apps and Notifications > Advanced > Special App Access  select Install Unknown Apps and then your browser to allow your phone to install third-party apps  and then after you downloaded it go to downloads on your phone and then open the app.

+DISCLAIMER: The app doesn't work on phones with the API of 29 and up